File: how to nourish, style and maintain your hair?

 In 1999, the latter wrote a book in which he introduced a revolutionary classification which immediately created a buzz among our American friends.

-• the texture is rated out of 4: 1 = straight, 2 = wavy, 3 = curly, 4 = frizzy.
+• The texture is rated out of 4: 1 = straight, 2 = wavy, 3 = curly, 4 = frizzy.

-By combining these two criteria, we obtain 12 possible combinations : 1A; 1B; 1 C ; 2A; 2B; 2C; 3A; 3B; 3C; 4A; 4B; 4C.
+By combining these two criteria, we obtain 12 possible combinations : 1A; 1B; 1C; 2A; 2B; 2C; 3A; 3B; 3C; 4A; 4B; 4C.

-Same logic here with our comrades with wavy hair.
+Same logic here with our wavy-haired comrades.

 You get the idea: 3A on the left, 3B in the center, 3C on the right.

-Same fight for frizzy hair...
+Same fight on the frizzy hair side...

 Why is it important to know your hair type?